R-o-y/bbsaga/README.md

 > - Implement the bubble bursting animation using the sprite bubble-burst.png
 > - Implement the lightning animation
 > - Implement the bomb animation
-> - Implement background music (with toggle button) and sound effects
+> - Implement background music (with a toggle button) and sound effects
 > - Adding game score
 >   - every bubble removed worth the same score: 10.
 And the total score displayed will update every time there are bubbles removed.
 When the game ended (run out of projectiles), the final score will be shown in the ending scene
 > - Ending scene